Increasing resiliency and preparedness for weather and climate extremes now and in the future across the South-Central United States

 If you are using a SmartPhone or GPS camera, make sure "location services" is turned on.
 This will automatically encode the picture's latitude, longitude and direction you are looking.
 To turn on location services, go to your phone's settings and you should see "Location Services" in the menu.
 When you select this, you will get a list of applications that use location services, each with an on/off switch.
 Make sure camera and compass are both turned on.
 If you feel better not having your phone know where you are, you can turn these off again after taking the pictures.
 The embedded latitude and longitude will help us from having to estimate from a map, which could save us hours in processing time.

-Simply e-mail them to email@example.com and SCIPP will do the rest.
-The photos will be uploaded to the EOMF website, www.eomf.ou.edu/photos.
-We do need a little information from you so that we can place them properly on a map:
+Upload them with the EOMF iPhone app or simply e-mail them to email@example.com and SCIPP will do the rest.
+The photos will be uploaded to the EOMF website.
+If you email them to us, we do need a little information from you so that we can place them properly on a map:

 Note that your name or e-mail address will not appear with the photos or on any website.
 SCIPP will provide a list of those who contributed to CoCoRaHS and will not maintain any records themselves.
 So your e-mail is safe.